LDDmathSV/LDDmathSV/README.md

-- Informations sur la double licence Math-SV à Paris Saclay
+- Informations sur la licence double-diplômes Math-SV à Paris Saclay

 <!---
 LDDmathSV/LDDmathSV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.